alxgb/msrp-parser/README.md

 # MSRP & CPIM parser for Python

 This is a companion project to my [SIP/SDP parser](https://github.com/alxgb/sip-parser) and, unlike that one, is not based off of any existing library in another language.
 Since the MSRP/CPIM formats are pretty simple, so are the parsers.
 They don't validate the contents of the headers, they just put them into a structure that can be easily consumed.

-The tests can be run from the project root by simply executing `pytest`.
-And anyone's free to fork this and use it as a starting point for their own parser/needs, the license is MIT (See LICENSE file).
+The tests can be run from the project root by simply executing `pytest` (provided you have `pytest` installed, of course).

+And lastly, anyone's free to fork this and use it as a starting point for their own parser/needs, the license is MIT (See LICENSE file).

 ## Examples